knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 Call the new class `LoginFormAuthenticator`.

 ***TIP
-Very soon, this command will contain more interactive questions and be able to generate your entire login form code.
-That's awesome!
-But to follow with this tutorial choose the "empty" authenticator option.
+This command is now more complete and asks you to choose between an Empty authentication or a Login form authenticator.
+When you choose the second option, it generates more code than on the video.Try it
 ***

 Nice!
 This creates one new file: `src/Security/LoginFormAuthenticator.php`: